-If you have lots of tests and you only want to run some of them, you have a bunch of options available.
+If you have lots of tests and you only want to run some of them, you have several options available.

-In the editor, next to each test and test suite you can see an icon – it shows the test status for the tests that you have recently run.
+In the editor, next to each test and test suite you can see an icon that shows the test status for the tests that you’ve run recently.
 If you click it, you can select whether you want to run or debug this particular test or suite.

 If you want to run the whole test file with Jest, right-click it and select Run in the context menu that opens.

-If you have implemented a fix for the failed tests and now want to rerun them to check the fix, click the Rerun failed tests button in the tool window.
+If you have implemented a fix for the failed tests and now want to run them again to check the fix, click the Rerun Failed Tests button in the tool window.

 Run tests in watch mode

-One of the greatest features that Jest has is a watch mode for running tests.
-In this mode, once you’ve made changes to the test or related files, the tests will be restarted automatically.
-By default, WebStorm doesn’t enable the watch mode when running all tests, but it’s very easy to enable it.
+One of Jest’s greatest features is its watch mode for running tests.
+In this mode, tests will be restarted automatically as soon as you make any changes to them or to any related files.
+By default, WebStorm disables watch mode when running all tests, but you can enable it easily.

-Open the Jest run/debug configuration that we created earlier and add
+Open the Jest run/debug configuration that you created earlier and add

 --watchAll to the Jest options field, save the configuration, and then run it again.